Online Schools in Massachusetts

 Massachusetts boasts a wide array of colleges and universities, including some of the most prestigious in the world.
 Harvard University and the Massachusetts Institute of Technology, both in the Boston area, came in at No. 1 and No. 6, respectively, on the 2012 U.S. News & World Report World's Best Universities rankings (colleges.usnews.rankingsandreviews.com).
-Bay State colleges such as Williams and Amherst regularly top rankings of liberal arts schools, and the public higher education system in the state is robust, featuring nine state universities and six University of Massachusetts campuses.
+Bay State colleges such as Williams and Amherst regularly top rankings of liberal arts schools, and the public higher education system in the state is robust, featuring nine state universities, six University of Massachusetts campuses and dozens of community colleges.
 Online schools in Massachusetts expand schooling options and allow the opportunity to take advantage of the state's varied higher education resources.

 Online Schools in Massachusetts Help Meet Occupational Demand

 Following the recent economic downturn, caused in part by complicated banking practices, careers related to proper management of securities, commodity contracts and other financial investment vehicles are predicted to grow 64.4 percent from 2010 to 2020, according to figures from the Massachusetts Executive Office of Labor and Workforce Development (mass.gov/lwd).
 This is compared to a statewide growth rate of 15.4 percent for all careers during that time period.
 Boston University's (bu.edu) online Master of Science in Banking & Financial Services Management includes courses on topics such as securities markets and corporate finance, and aims to prepare students to develop best practices for the quickly evolving financial sector.